Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 }
 ```

-This challenge is similar to [Seeking Substantial Secrets](#seeking-substantial-secrets-easy) — the secret is 16 bytes and we need to leak it to pass to `send_flag`.
-The twist is the guard check added after every `malloc`:
+The goal is to leak the 16-byte secret stored at `byte_429360` and pass it to `send_flag`.
+The interesting part of this binary is the guard check that fires after every `malloc`:

 ```c title="/challenge/seeking-smuggled-secrets-easy :: main() :: Pseudocode" showLineNumbers
 # ---- snip ----